-In this report, the background and current state of knowledge of scour, temporal development of scour and literature related to it are covered.
-It also gives a description of the experimental apparatus, models and procedures.
-Results and discussion of results are presented after that.
-Finally, the principal conclusions drawn from the results of the study and recommendations for future studies are presented thoroughly.
+In Chapter 2, the background and current state of knowledge of scour, temporal development of scour and literature related to it are covered.
+Chapter 3 gives a description of the models and procedures.
+Results and discussion of results are presented in Chapter 4.
+Finally, the principal conclusions drawn from the results of the study and recommendations for future studies are presented in Chapter 5.